 - Spinal cord injuries.
 Spinal injuries can range from causing minor irritation to an accident victim’s death.
 A spinal cord injury is the most serious and can cause partial or full paralysis or a loss of function or sensation below the injured portion of the spinal cord.
 The most severe cases of spinal injury can cause the loss of life.

 - Broken bones and other orthopedic injuries.
 Orthopedic injuries are the most common type of injuries found in car crash victims.
-They can range from any bone break or fracture, strained or sprained muscles, or torn ligaments and tendons.
-Though not always life-threatening, a broken bone, fracture or other injury can be very serious, and result in a lifelong disability.
+They can range from any bone break or fracture to strained or sprained muscles, or torn ligaments and tendons.
+Though not always life-threatening, a broken bone, fracture, or another injury can be very serious, and result in a lifelong disability.

 - Amputations.
 An amputation may occur at the scene of the accident or later because of an infection.
-Whether it is an arm, hand or finger, a leg, foot or toe that is amputated, the injury is severe and life-changing.
+Whether it is an arm, hand, finger, leg, foot, or toe that is amputated, the injury is severe and life-changing.

 - Burns.
 During an auto accident, victims may incur either thermal burns, affecting the skin, or burns that affect the airway.
 Burns to the airway can occur when inhaling smoke, toxic fumes, or superheated air, all of which can be present in an auto accident.
 Thermal burns occur when flammable substances released from the vehicle or from a spilled cargo load ignite, burning everything in their path.
 The road to recovery is long and painful for burn victims.
 Depending on the severity of the burn, a full recovery may not be possible and the injured party may suffer lifelong complications.